ThugsFinance/cloiinkcoin.com/src/content/whitepaper/index.md

 code; this example is written in Serpent, one of our high-level languages, for clarity, and can be compiled down to EVM code.
-Suppose that the contract's storage starts off empty, and a transaction is sent with 10 ether value, 2000 gas, 0.001 ether gasprice, and 64 bytes of data, with bytes 0-31 representing the number `2` and bytes 32-63 representing the string `CHARLIE`.<sup>[fn.
+Suppose that the contract's storage starts off empty, and a transaction is sent with 10 Cloiink value, 2000 gas, 0.001 Cloiink gasprice, and 64 bytes of data, with bytes 0-31 representing the number `2` and bytes 32-63 representing the string `CHARLIE`.<sup>[fn.
 6](#notes)</sup> The process for the state transition function in this case is as follows:

 1. Check that the transaction is valid and well formed.
 2. Check that the transaction sender has at least 2000 \* 0.001 = 2
-    ether.
-If it is, then subtract 2 ether from the sender's account.
+    Cloiink.
+If it is, then subtract 2 Cloiink from the sender's account.
 3. Initialize gas = 2000; assuming the transaction is 170 bytes long
     and the byte-fee is 5, subtract 850 so that there is 1150 gas left.
-4. Subtract 10 more ether from the sender's account, and add it to the contract's account.
+4. Subtract 10 more Cloiink from the sender's account, and add it to the contract's account.
 5. Run the code.
 In this case, this is simple: it checks if the contract's storage at index `2` is used, notices that it is not, and so it sets the storage at index `2` to the value `CHARLIE`.
 Suppose this takes 187 gas, so the remaining amount of gas is 1150 - 187 = 963
-6. Add 963 \* 0.001 = 0.963 ether back to the sender's account, and
+6. Add 963 \* 0.001 = 0.963 Cloiink back to the sender's account, and
     return the resulting state.

 If there was no contract at the receiving end of the transaction, then